repeatedly/shule-aroon/conf/README.markdown

 * :name(Option)

-IdP name using option element.
+IdP name for option element.
 Represent a OrganizationDisplayName element of IdP entity in metadata.

 * :site(Option)